-Reserved words are a fixed part of the Pascal language.
-They include, for example, statement names (e.g., BREAK) and words like BEGIN and END that bracket the main body of a program.
-See Appendix E, "Summary of Pascal Reserved Words," for a complete list.
+Reserved words are a fixed part of Pascal language.
+They include statement names (for example, BREAK) and words like BEGIN and END that bracket the main body of a program.
+Refer to appendix E, Summary of Pascal Reserved Words, for a complete list.

-You cannot create an identifier that is the same as any reserved word.
-You may, however, declare an identifier that contains within it the letters of a reserved word (for example, the identifier DOT containing the reserved word DO).
+You can not create an identifier that is the same as any reserved word.
+You can, however, declare an identifier that contains within it the letters of a reserved word (for example, the identifier DOT containing the reserved word DO).